 In recent weeks, we have reviewed a series of articles written by a user called Arlington69 on Reddit.
 In this article, we wrap up on our own series of posts as we respond to Arlington69’s own summary post, “Why I believe in momentum (SHM)” and explain why we don’t buy his claims.

-We would like to start out by looking into what it is that Arlington69 believes.
-According to the headline of his post, he believes in “momentum (SHM)”, but what exactly is that?
-Surprisingly, he doesn’t offer a definition including his thoughts on how momentum or SHM works, what effects they have or why EA would put it in the game.
+According to the headline of Arlington69’s post, he believes in “momentum (SHM)”, but what exactly is that?
+Surprisingly, he doesn’t offer a definition or any more specific thoughts on how momentum or SHM works, what effects they have or why EA would put them in the game.

 The statement below is the closest we get to a definition, but it is more ambiguous than clear: